joakim/entofu/README.md

 **Is it future proof?**

-> Some day, some of the tofus will inevitably be assigned a character and cease to be tofu.
-The tofu planes have been selected so that there's a buffer of one unassigned plane on each side, so this should be quite some time in the future.
-Even then, it should still be a valid encoding, producing some random characters from obscure scripts now and then.
+> The planes 4-13 are not on any [Unicode roadmaps](https://unicode.org/roadmaps/).
+But some day, some tofus will inevitably be assigned a character and cease to be tofu.
+The tofu planes have been selected so that there's a buffer of one unassigned plane on each side (3 and 13), so this should be quite some time in the future.
+Even then, it should still be a valid encoding, producing some random characters from obscure scripts every now and then.

 **Can't you up the ante and use Base524288, with 19 bits per character?**

-> Tried it, and I don't think it's worth it.
-It complicates the algorithm, negatively affecting performance, and is just not worth the ~5% gain in size efficiency.
-The length would often be the same as Base262144 anyway, due to padding needing an extra character in some cases.
-If these issues were solved, I'd be happy to reconsider it.
+> I tried it, and I don't think it's worth it.
+It complicates the algorithm, negatively affecting performance and room for optimization, and is just not worth the ~5% gain in size efficiency.
+The length would often be the same as Base262144 anyway, due to padding needing an extra character in some cases, as the lead byte can't be used for flags.
+If these issues were somehow solved, I'd reconsider it as an optional base for Entofu.

 ## Inspiration